Northrop Grumman RQ-180: Development

 The existence of the aircraft was confirmed with the briefest of details by an Air Force surveillance chief during an aerospace industry event in 2014.

 The 74th Reconnaissance Squadron was activated at Beale Air Force Base, California on 19 December 2019.
 While the USAF did not disclose what aircraft the unit was equipped with, it has been reported that it was established to operate RQ-180s.
 Some speculate that due to lack of available hangar space the airframes themselves are actually located at the Tonopah Test Range Airport, and that only aircrew and remote operations are based at Beale AFB.
 Similarly, the 417th Test and Evaluation Squadron was activated at Edwards AFB, California on 24 April 2018 without a disclosed mission assigned.
 Having been the first Squadron assigned to operate the secretive F-117 in the 1980s, and because of symbolism present on 417 TES merchandise, similar theories have arose that the 417 TES operates the RQ-180 as well.

 In November 2020, the first photograph emerged of what is believed to be the RQ-180.
 The aircraft was spotted flying at high altitude over Edwards Air Force Base.
 In September 2021, a second photo emerged, depicting the aircraft high over the Philippines.
 Some observers noted that the aircraft in the photos is similar in appearance to the Lockheed Martin P-175 Polecat.

+In November 2021, the aircraft was featured in a promotional video and referred to as "White Bat".

+In March 2026, media reports described a sighting of a stealthy flying-wing aircraft believed to be an RQ-180, or a related design, at Larissa Air Base in Greece.
+The aircraft was reportedly observed during landing, possibly following a technical issue, although these details were not independently confirmed.
+The sighting was cited as one of the clearest public observations of an aircraft associated with the RQ-180 program to date.
+The sighting earned it the colloquial nickname the "Lady of Larissa", similar to the "Beast of Kandahar" before the official acknowledgement of the RQ-170.